Head and neck cancer: Communication

 Speech may become slurred, hard to understand, or the voice may become hoarse or weak.
 The impact on communication depends on the site and size of the tumour and the treatments used.
-The tumour itself may result in changes to the voice, which may be among one of the presenting signs and symptoms.
+The tumour itself may result in changes to the voice, which may be among the presenting signs and symptoms.

-Surgery can lead to changes in the shape and size of the oral structures (tongue, lips, palate, dental extractions) which can impact on how they move to produce speech sounds.
+Surgery can lead to changes in the shape and size of the oral structures (tongue, lips, palate, dental extractions), which can impact how they move to produce speech sounds.

-Surgery may result in changes to anatomy or neurology such as removal of a structure or damage to nerves.
+Surgery may result in changes to anatomy or neurology, such as the removal of a structure or damage to nerves.
 For example, removal of the larynx (voice box) in a total laryngectomy or damage to the vagus nerve during tumour removal leading to vocal fold paresis or palsy.

 If surgery affects the upper jaw bone, then this can also affect the development and resonance of speech sounds, resulting in hypernasal speech and difficulty in making certain sounds that are dependent on the velopharyngeal competence.
-Dental and speech prosthetics can sometimes be provided to compensate for these changes, however there is no effective means to restore normal (pre-surgical) speech sounds.
+Dental and speech prosthetics can sometimes be provided to compensate for these changes; there is no effective means to restore normal (pre-surgical) speech sounds.

 Head and neck cancer treatments can lead to changes in the sound of the voice.
-The impact of surgery on the voice can depend on the size of the resection and subsequent amount of scarring on the vocal folds.
+The impact of surgery on the voice can depend on the size of the resection and the subsequent amount of scarring on the vocal folds.
 Radiotherapy treatment may improve the voice or worsen it, depending on pre-treatment voice function, and the site and dose treatment.
-This may be short- or long-term depending on the treatment plan.
+This may be short- or long-term, depending on the treatment plan.

 Upper airway

-People may experience changes to their breathing from the tumour itself or from side-effects of head and neck cancer treatments.
-Both surgery and radiotherapy can cause changes in breathing in either the short- or long-term e.g. through a tracheostomy tube or stoma in the neck (laryngectomy).
-The extent of these changes is often dependent on a range of factors including type of surgery, position of the tumour and the individual's tissue response to radiotherapy.
+People may experience changes to their breathing from the tumour itself or from side effects of head and neck cancer treatments.
+Both surgery and radiotherapy can cause changes in breathing in either the short- or long-term, e.g., through a tracheostomy tube or stoma in the neck (laryngectomy).
+The extent of these changes is often dependent on a range of factors, including the type of surgery, the position of the tumour, and the individual's tissue response to radiotherapy.

 Shoulder dysfunction

 Surgical neck dissection is the most common component of treatment in both new cancers and in cancers previously treated but with residual neck disease.
 Shoulder dysfunction is by far the most common side effect after neck dissection.
 Its symptoms can include shoulder pain, decreased range of motion, and muscle loss.
-The prevalence of shoulder dysfunction varies based on the type of neck dissection and the diagnostic tools used, but it can occur in as many as 50 to 100% of cases.
+The prevalence of shoulder dysfunction varies based on the type of neck dissection and the diagnostic tools used.
+It can occur in as many as 50 to 100% of cases.
 Over 30% of people still experience shoulder pain and reduced function 12 months after surgery.
 Problems with shoulder and neck movement can reduce people's abilities to return to work, and nearly half of people with shoulder disability cease working.